mstksg/inCode/copy/entries/control-intro.md

 Let's look at its shortcomings even in our simple scenario.

 In reality, the light will almost never be green for long.
-Hamsters (especially the celebrities) are very finicky and require a high precision in their elevator car alignment.
-If a platform is properly aligned as a hamster steps on it, it will have to instantly re-adjust to stay green.
+Hamsters (especially the celebrities) are very finicky and require the highest of precision in their elevator car alignments.
+If a platform is properly aligned as a hamster steps on it, it will be nudged off balance and will have to instantly re-adjust very quickly to stay green.
 This is felt as a "jitter".
 A particularly unpleasant sensation for a hamster.

 Could you possibly make the "adjustment speed" slower?
 That is, could you slow down the speed that your motor runs at, so that the adjustment is slow